-We have previously covered psychology tricks restaurants use to make you spend more money – but did you know that the waiting staff also use psychological tricks to get more tips?
+We have previously covered psychological tricks restaurants use to make you spend more money – but did you know that the waiting staff can also use psychological tricks to get more tips?

-How waiting staff use psychology to get bigger tips
+How to use psychology to increase your tips

 Tipping norms vary hugely depending on the country.
 Whether customary (e.g. US & Canada) or an extra gesture for excellent service (most countries in Europe), it’s universally known that the key to receiving higher tips is to create an environment that predisposes customers to be more generous.
+This is where human psychology and sales psychology tricks come in!
 The following psychology tricks for more tips subtly persuade customers to leave more generous tips.

 1. Introduce yourself

 While introducing yourself is important, simply providing customers with your name is not sufficient.
-Your introduction should be accompanied by a genuine smile.
+Your introduction should be accompanied by a genuine smile and eye contact.
 Smiling is a well-known tactic of social influence.
 Research has confirmed the cultural wisdom regarding smiling; smiling people are perceived as more attractive, sincere, sociable, and competent than unsmiling people.
 Therefore, servers who smile receive larger tips.
 A study from 1978 found that smiling more often could even double the tip for the server.

 3. Squat next to the table